Quick overview:

 It quickly becomes clear that the app's strengths lie in its performance and ease of use.
 Electronic documents always open in full-screen mode, so you are not disturbed by other content or information.

 The view of a document can be customized at any time.
 If you click the right mouse button to open the app bar, you can select the desired display format (two pages, one page, continuous).
-By clicking on "More/Rotate", documents can be rotated by 45 degrees.
+Documents can be rotated by 45 degrees by clicking on "More/Rotate".

 "Book" - e-books on the virtual Windows 8 shelf